Jodie Marsh: Modelling career

+In June 2009, Marsh made her debut on the cover of Zoo Weekly; she also appeared in a number of subsequent issues.
+She also worked with – and appeared in – magazines such as FHM, Loaded, Playboy UK, and Nuts.

+In 2023, she stated that she has an OnlyFans account to raise money for her animal sanctuary.

 Television career

 Marsh was working as a stripper at Stringfellows gentlemen's club in London when she appeared in the documentary television series Essex Wives in 2002.
 This led to a number of modelling jobs.
 She has subsequently participated in many reality television shows, including Trust Me – I'm a Holiday Rep, Channel 4's The Games and E4's Fool Around... with Jodie Marsh on two occasions.

 In mid-2008 she had a cameo role in the first episode of Channel 4's Friday night comedy show The Kevin Bishop Show.

-Celebrity Big Brother

 In January 2006, Marsh appeared on Celebrity Big Brother 4.
 Marsh's treatment by other contestants provoked debate about whether Marsh was being bullied.
 Australian feminist writer and ex-Big Brother contestant Germaine Greer wrote a comment piece for The Guardian accusing the show's production company Endemol, presenter Davina McCall, and Marsh's fellow housemates, particularly George Galloway, of bullying.

-On 13 January, she was the first to be voted out of the Big Brother house — with 8 out of 10 possible nominations from her fellow housemates, and 42 percent of the public vote.
+On 13 January, she was the first to be voted out of the Big Brother house with 8 out of 10 possible nominations from her fellow housemates, and 42 percent of the public vote.
+She later appeared on spinoff shows including: Big Brother's Little Brother, Big Brother's Big Mouth and Big Brother's EForum.